C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 # Step By Step Instructions

-SwiftUI is a declarative framework for building applications for Apple devices.
+SwiftUI is a **declarative** framework for building applications for Apple devices.
 This means that instead of using Storyboards or programmatically generating your interface, you can use the simplicity of the SwiftUI framework.

-## Initial Project and SwiftUI Setup
+## Initial Project Setup

 1. Open Terminal, and navigate to the directory in which you want to save this project
 2. Run the following command in Terminal: `git clone <INSERT GIT LINK HERE>`